 Enlarged Tonsils and Adenoids

-The tonsil and adenoids are lymphoid tissue within the throat which aids the body in fighting infection.
-The tonsils can be seen in the back of the throat, while the adenoids are located near the area where the throat connects to the nasal passages.
-Tonsils and adenoids can often become enlarged due to viral or bacterial infections.
+The tonsils and adenoids are fleshy patches of lymphoid tissue within the throat and sinuses that aid the body in fighting infection.
+The tonsils can be seen in the back of the throat on either side of the uvula, and the adenoids are located near the area where the throat connects to the nasal passages.
+While their job is to trap germs and bacteria and prevent them from entering the body, their tendency to hold onto these germs can oftentimes lead to viral or bacterial infections.
+These infections are what cause the swelling and inflammation of the tonsils and adenoids.

-When tonsils and adenoids are chronically enlarged, other physiological problems can result, such as:
+When tonsils and adenoids are chronically enlarged other physiological problems can result, each with their own list of related complications.
+Some of these complications might be:

 - Sleep disorders/sleep apnea